We take pleasure in presenting the 16th Annual Report and the AuditedAccounts of the Company for the year ended 31st March, 2014.

 B. Consumption per unit of Production

-Since the operations of the Company involve multiple products of different sizes andvolumes, disclosure of consumption figures per unit of production is not meaningful.
+Since the operation of the Company involves multiple products of different sizes andvolumes, disclosure of consumption figure per unit of production is not meaningful.

 FORM - B